-Among the objectives present in the Voluntary Committment of the European PVC supply chain, VinylPlus, has a decisive role to reach the 800,000 tons / year of post-consumption PVC mechanically recycled by 2020.
+Among the objectives present in the Voluntary Commitment of the European PVC supply chain, VinylPlus, has a decisive role to achieve 800,000 tons / year of mechanically recycled post-consumption PVC by 2020.

-This objective is about to be reached considering that in 2017 there were about 640,000 tons recycled as can be seen from the trend in quantities recycled in recent years:
+This goal is about to be achieved considering that in 2018 there were about 740,000 tons recycled as can be seen from the trend in the quantities recycled in recent years:

-Thanks to a moderate but continuous increase in volumes in almost all European countries, PVC waste recycling within VinylPlus reached 639.648 tons in 2017.
+Thanks to a moderate but continuous increase in volumes in almost all European countries, the recycling of PVC waste within VinylPlus reached 739,525 tons in 2018.